zjedi/hugo-scroll/archetypes/homepage.md

 ---
 title: '{{ replace .Name "-" " " | title }}'

+# The "header_menu_title" value will be used as text for header buttons.
+# The "title" value will be used if value for "header_menu_title" is not provided.
+#header_menu_title: 'Short Menu Title'

-# The "name" value will be used as text for buttons and fixed menu items.
+# The "navigation_menu_title" value will be used as text for fixed menu items.
-# The "title" value will be used if value for "name" is not provided.
+# The "title" value will be used if value for "navigation_menu_title" is not provided.
-#name: 'Short Title'
+#navigation_menu_title: 'Short Menu Title'

 # The "weight" will determine where this section appears on the "homepage".
 # A bigger weight will place the content more towards the bottom of the page.